Why the iOS 15 update might break your eCommerce website – and what you can do about it

 It may also not be necessary to completely redesign your website if the current layout relies on a navigation bar or other fixed elements positioned at the bottom of the screen – it could just be a case of shifting it up slightly so that it doesn’t clash with the new Safari navigation bar.

 Fixed website elements like a navigation bar can be positioned further up the screen – Image source

 Time to take action?

-With the planned release of iOS 15 just a matter of months away, it’s key that you start preparing for this key update now.
-If your eCommerce site includes any of the conflicting elements we mentioned in this post, then it’s imperative that you start making preparations to avoid any negative impact on your revenue.
+With iOS 15 already in use, it’s key that you fix any user experience issues this may be causing on your website.
+If your eCommerce site includes any of the conflicting elements we mentioned in this post, then it’s imperative that you make changes to avoid any negative impact on your revenue.

-Has your digital agency brought up how these changes will affect your site, or come up with improvements before the update launches?
-We’ve already started supporting our clients with the changes that need to be made to ensure their customers aren’t affected.
-If you’d like to explore the options of switching to a specialist Magento eCommerce agency that will help you stay two steps ahead of your competitors and grow your market share, get in touch for a chat via email@example.com or +44(0)115 7940060.
+Has your digital agency brought up how these changes will affect your site, or suggested improvements before the update launched?
+Long before the update shipped, we had already started supporting our clients with the changes that needed to be made to ensure their customers aren’t affected.
+If you’d like to explore the options of switching to a specialist Adobe Commerce and Magento eCommerce agency that will help you stay two steps ahead of your competitors and grow your market share, get in touch for a chat via firstname.lastname@example.org or +44(0)115 7940060.